 “Candidates for Chapter 13 are people who have non-exempt assets they want to keep, as the Chapter 13 trustee does not sell non-exempt property, but handles your plan payments and disburses to creditors according to your confirmed plan,” O’Keefe says.

-What effect will Chapter 13 bankruptcy have on your credit?
+How will Chapter 13 bankruptcy affect your credit?

 A consumer who files for Chapter 13 bankruptcy may see their credit score plunge as much as 200 points.
 If you have a credit score of around 700, it is not uncommon to see it drop to 500, according to the major credit-reporting bureaus Equifax, TransUnion and Experian.